sonikaboyapally/Projects/README.md

 # Projects
-This folder contains a few personal projects
+This repository contains a few personal projects